 Can I use all the same programs and apps when I switch from Windows to Mac?

 If you use any business apps, you should also make sure those are available on Macs.
 The best way to do that is by checking the Apple App Store.
 The App Store works the same way as Google Play or any other app marketplace, so just do a quick search to make sure whatever apps you need are available for Mac.
 If an app you use isn’t available on Apple devices but you still have compelling reasons to make the switch, do some research for a replacement app.
-Lots of business apps are available on Macs; you can check out some of our favorites here.

-Steps to switching from Windows to Mac
+How to switch from Windows to Mac

-Step #1: Anticipate the learning curve.
+1. Anticipate the learning curve.

 The first thing you should do is prepare for the learning curve associated with switching operating systems.
-If you are transitioning a full staff from PC to Mac, you should begin the transition process long before you set up your shiny new Macs.
+If you are transitioning a full staff from PC to Mac, you should begin the process long before you set up your new Macs.

-Step #2: Transfer data from your old PC to your new Mac.
+2. Transfer data from your old PC to your new Mac.

-Step #3: Save this Mac keyboard shortcut cheat sheet.
+3. Save this Mac keyboard shortcut cheat sheet.

-This printable chart (it’s a JPEG) is handy to keep nearby when you’re first making the switch.
+The following printable chart (it’s a JPEG) is handy to keep nearby when you’re first making the switch.

 For a comprehensive list of more advanced Mac keyboard shortcuts, check out Apple’s guide.

-Step #4: Relearn how to right-click.
+4. Relearn how to “right-click.”

-If you’ve used a Mac keyboard before, you’ve probably noticed some differences in the keys, but the trackpad (or mouse if you have a desktop) is a little different too.
-Mac desktops and laptops don’t have a right and left button on the mouse/trackpad, but you can still do the equivalent of right-clicking on a Mac's mouse.
-To right-click, hold down the Command key while clicking on the mouse.
-If you're using a laptop, you can just tap the trackpad with two fingers instead of one to produce a right-click effect.
+If you’ve used a Mac keyboard before, you’ve probably noticed some differences in the keys, but the trackpad (or mouse, if you have a desktop machine) is a little different, too.
+Macs don’t have a right and left button on the mouse or trackpad, but you can still do the equivalent of right-clicking on a Mac.
+To “right-click” on a Mac, hold down the Command key while clicking the mouse.
+Or, on a MacBook, tap the trackpad with two fingers instead of one to produce a right-click effect.

-Step #5: Discover Finder.
+5. Discover Finder.

 Finder is a great way to get to know your new Mac.
-The Finder icon is accessible from your main desktop dock (the bar of icons at the bottom of the screen), and it looks like this:
+The Finder icon is accessible from the main desktop dock (the bar of icons at the bottom of the screen), and it looks like this:

-To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper right corner of your screen.
+To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper-right corner of your screen.
 It looks like this:

-Step #6: Get to know Mac applications.
+6. Get to know Mac applications.

 All in all, switching from a PC to a Mac isn’t difficult.
 It just takes a little time, know-how and patience.